ALS and Military Service

 The ALS Association of Texas is an excellent resource that can make applying for military benefits easier.
 We’ve worked closely with Veterans Service Organizations (VSOs) who’ve walked hundreds of veterans through the process and can help you ensure that you have all the paperwork and information necessary to receive benefits as quickly as possible.
 Local VSOs like Disabled American Veterans (DAV), the Paralyzed Veterans of America or the American Legion, can help you navigate this process.
 If you need help finding a VSO in your area, please contact us.

-We host a virtual Veterans’ support group to allow veterans with ALS across Texas to connect with one another and support each other through their ALS journey.
+ALS Texas is here to support the emotional needs of these heroic veterans.
+Our monthly virtual Veterans’ support group allows veterans with ALS and their caregivers to connect with one another and support each other through their ALS journey.
 This group meets every 3rd Tuesday of the month at Noon, and you can find the latest meeting time and register here.

 We also encourage veterans to get involved in advocacy efforts that are searching for treatment and a cure for ALS, along with improving the lives of all patients living with this disease, such as the National ALS Registry.